osequi/react-best-practices/the-facebook-way.md

 # The Facebook way

-React is an un-opinionated framework.
+React is an unopinionated framework.

 Apps written in React vary in coding style from developer to developer, company to company.